basith-op/profiles/README.md

-- 👋 Hi, I’m Ramadhani Basith Razaky @bazaky
+- 👋 Hello, my name's Ramadhani Basith Razaky.
-- 👀 I’m interested in technology
+- 👀 I’m interested in technology fields.
-- 🌱 I’m currently learning cyber security and programming
+- 🌱 Currently i'm learning Cybersecurity as my major field and Quality Assurance for other related field.
+- Additionally i learn about Data Analyst driven by interested on Artificial Intelligence & Big Data era.

 <!---
 bazaky/bazaky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.